The Colors of Money: Andrew Jackson Still Fights the Banking War

 To acquaint modern Americans with sound money again, we encourage the Treasury to seriously consider another historic Disney character.

-That would be Scrooge McDuck, a champion of hard work, savings, and thrift, and usually portrayed playing in his vault, waist deep in physical gold and silver coins.
+That would be Scrooge McDuck, a champion of hard work, savings, and thrift, and usually portrayed playing in his vault, waist deep in physical gold and pure silver coins.

 Wouldn't matter to Andy Jackson.
 The President who called the central bank “subversive to liberty” would welcome any character who finally gets him off the paper money.